shopsys/shopsys/packages/php-image/CONTRIBUTING.md

 # Contributing

-Thank you for your contributions to Shopsys PHP Platform package.
+Thank you for your contributions to Shopsys PHP Image package.
 Together we are making Shopsys Platform better.

 This repository is READ-ONLY.